Aftermath of the Afghanistan War (2001–2021): Formation of the Taliban government and international recognition

 On 7 September 2021, an interim government headed by Mohammad Hassan Akhund as Prime Minister was declared by the Taliban.
-The Taliban also requested to sent a new envoy to the UN to represent Afghanistan in the future.
+The Taliban also requested to send a new envoy to the UN to represent Afghanistan in the future.
 If accepted, it would be a milestone towards international recognition.
 This, however, appears unlikely due to the economic collapse and political infighting that soon engulfed the recently reestablished emirate.

-According to a Human Rights Watch's report released in November 2021, the Taliban killed or forcibly disappeared more than 100 former members of the Afghan security forces in the three months since the takeover in just the four provinces of Ghazni, Helmand, Kandahar, and Kunduz.
+According to a Human Rights Watch report released in November 2021, the Taliban killed or forcibly disappeared more than 100 former members of the Afghan security forces in the three months since the takeover in just the four provinces of Ghazni, Helmand, Kandahar, and Kunduz.
 According to the report, the Taliban identified targets for arrest and execution through intelligence operations and access to employment records that were left behind.
 Former members of the security forces were also killed by the Taliban within days of registering with them to receive a letter guaranteeing their safety.